Sign Up For Our Free Quarterly Publication

 Confidentiality

-The Ethics Chair or designated Ethics Committee member acknowledges receipt of complaint within seven (7) days of receipt.
+The Ethics Committee Chair or designated Ethics Committee member acknowledges receipt of the complaint to the individual who filed it within 7 days of receiving the complaint.

 Review of the Complaint